 - Any fractional orders will be executed at the end of the next trading day

 How long does it take for trades to settle?

-Trades take two full business days to settle after they have been made.
-This is a requirement of the Canadian Depository for Securities, Ltd.
+Trades take two full business days to settle after they are made.
+This means your cash balance will be different from your Available to trade and Available to withdraw balances right after you sell a security.
+This settlement period is a requirement of the Canadian Depository for Securities, Ltd.